danhellem/github-actions-pr-is-linked-to-work-item/README.md

 If the sender is ``azure-boards[bot]`` or ``dependabot[bot]`` the action will ignore the check.

+## 🔑 Permissions

+You might get an error whent the action is run.
+If you open the error log and see something like this:

+``
+"Error: Resource not accessible by integration"
+``

+To fix this, go to ``https://github.com/{owner}/{repo}/settings/actions`` and in **Workflow Permissions** section give actions **Read and Write permissions**.
+That provides the token with rights to modify your repo and solves your problem.

 ## ✅ Codes

 We use a series of code values to mark and check previous comments to ensure the actions does not get too chatty after each run.
 For example, if you don't add ``AB#{ID}`` to the description, we don't need to tell you every time you update the desciption.
 We will only tell you once untill something changes.